Skip to main content

 On Bitrise, OIDC enables your builds to authenticate to external systems (such as AWS, GCP, Azure, container registries, secret management or artifact stores) without embedding long-lived credentials in your Workflows.

-OpenID Connect (OIDC) is an identity authentication protocol based on the OAuth 2.0 framework.
+OpenID Connect (OIDC) is an identity authentication layer built on the OAuth 2.0 framework.
 It allows third-party applications to verify the identity of the end user, including using Single Sign-On across applications.

-OIDC works by issuing JSON Web Tokens (JWTs) that provide information about the authentication operation's outcome and about the user's identity.
+OIDC works by issuing ID tokens (typically JSON Web Tokens or JWTs) that provide information about the authentication operation's outcome and about the user's identity.
 The data about the authentication outcome and the user information are called claims.

 The service that receives the token evaluates the token's claims against its OIDC policy.
 If the token's claims match the policy, the request is permitted; if they don't, it is rejected.